camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-user-operation-log-query.html.md

 Query for user operation log entries that fulfill the given parameters.
 The size of the result set can be retrieved by using the [count](ref:#history-get-user-operation-log-count) method.

+Note that the properties of operation log entries are interpreted as restrictions on the entities they apply to.
+That means, if a single process instance is updated, the field `processInstanceId` is populated.
+If a single operation updates all process instances of the same process definition, the field `processInstanceId` is `null` (a `null` restriction is viewed as a wildcard, i.e. matches a process instance with any id) and the field `processDefinitionId` is populated.
+This way, it can easily be reconstructed which entities were changed by a user operation.

 Method
 ------